Enjoy the full list of my Resources I have found or simply click the link to one of the following options:

 - Easy Character Creation Spreadsheet (FREE made my yours truly)

 Machinations of the Space Princess – a Science-Fantasy role-playing game.
 That means it’s very much about style over substance, mixing science-fiction, magic and psionics in a game world that owes much more to Metal Hurlant and Star Wars than it does to 2001 or Bova’s Grand Tour.
 This is a game of strangeness and fun, of space pirates and beautiful alien princesses, of living planets and robot hordes, of blasters at noon.
 A full game combining old and new school thinking, packed with GM and player advice and with simple tools for creating your own monsters, adversaries, weapons, armor, ships and alien races.
 (Note from Aurican’s Lair- I played this game.
 It was alittle clunky at times but nothing that couldn’t be worked through easily.
-The character creation in this game is amazing!
-You can create entire species in no time.
+The character creation and world building in this game is amazing!
+You can create entire species and a galaxy in no time!
 Also since there is no set world, this allows for absolute creativity in creating your own story)

 - Learn more about it at Postmortem Studios